joshuanussbaum/morse_code_generator/README.md

 * reverse translation - feed this program audio of a morse code signal and it will return a translated string of text
 * web-application version
 * multiple language support
-* farnsworth timing for novices
+* farnsworth timing for novices [SEMI-IMPLEMENTED in v 0.0.4]

 TODO: